scalacenter/bloop/docs/server.md

 Depending on your operating system, there exist several solutions that allow you to start, stop, restart and inspect the status of the build server at any time.

-Both the bloop CLI and the bloop rifle, the tool used by build clients to connect to Bloop via BSP, will start the server if it's not running and connect to it.
+Both the Bloop CLI and the Bloop Rifle, the tool used by build clients to connect to Bloop via BSP, will start the server if it's not running and connect to it.